-We currently have affordable rental housing in the Sydney Metro, Central Coast and Hunter regions.
+We currently have affordable rental housing in the Sydney Metro, Central Coast and Hunter regions, and some in SE Queensland on occasion.

 Sign up to receive notifications of new listings.
 Rest of NSW coming soon.